-37 The implementation-defined time zone used for type Time may be, but need not be, the local time zone.
+37 The implementation-defined time zone of package Calendar may, but need not, be the local time zone.
 UTC_Time_Offset always returns the difference relative to the implementation-defined time zone of package Calendar.
 If UTC_Time_Offset does not raise Unknown_Zone_Error, UTC time can be safely calculated (within the accuracy of the underlying time-base).